What type of photography do you do?

 Please understand that the blog posts of different weddings all vary based on many things— length of the day, number of guests, how many events were covered in a day, rehearsal dinner coverage, full weekend coverage, etc. Every wedding is different, so each will result in a differing number of final images.

 Yes!
 I offer a complimentary engagement session for all couples who book a wedding with me.
 Engagement sessions not only allow you to have images for your save the dates or for placing around the reception, but they also give us a chance to work together before the wedding so you’ll feel more comfortable in front of the camera and so we have a chance get to know each other better.
 Please take note that most engagement sessions need to be done Monday-Thursday because of wedding scheduling, but there is occasionally additional availability on the weekends.
+Typically these are scheduled 90 minutes before sunset or at sunrise for ideal light, but this can vary depending on location.
 Complimentary engagements need to take place in Louisville and cannot be traded for other goods or services.
-(Engagements outside of a wedding package are 500.)
+Couples sessions outside of a wedding package are $500.
+They are a wonderful way to capture more of who you are on a daily basis— outside of all the wedding clothing, flowers, decor, etc. Engagement sessions, anniversary sessions, or sessions just because are so much fun!
+I could go on and on.
+Get in contact if you're interested and we can plan something specific to you— it could be in your home, somewhere adventurous, in a favorite coffee shop or bar, at a botanical garden, etc...the options are pretty much endless!

 I don't need an engagement session.
 Can I trade it for more hours or products?